luthfirahmad/luthfirahmad.github.io/_posts/2020-7-17-Blinded-Designer.md

 ### Overconfidence

-Although this is rarely happening, sometimes designers were overconfident about their designs.
+Although this is rarely happening, sometimes designers were overconfident about their design.
 It was implemented directly without testing it to users first, what happens next is users leave the application because it was hard to use.

 ## How we avoid this situation?